Continuous integration for Android projects

 - Build a release version of the app

-We will run unit tests and instrumentation tests side by side.
-If both types of tests are successful, we can assemble the release build.
-We will also add a condition to continue on to the release build only if new work has been commited to the “main” branch, and only following successful emulator tests on every Android version from 23 to 30.
-When our build meets this condition, we will have solid assurance that our application will work on many different Android devices.
+You will run unit tests and instrumentation tests side by side.
+If both types of tests are successful, you can assemble the release build.
+You will also add a condition to continue on to the release build only if new work has been commited to the “main” branch, and only following successful emulator tests on most of the major Android versions from 29 to 35.
+When your build meets this condition, you will have solid assurance that your application will work on many different Android devices.

 Note: As I mentioned before, everything from this point on will refer to the CircleCI configuration file in .circleci/config.yml